 The opening POV tracking shot mimics the 1960 Michael Powell film Peeping Tom, forcing the audience into the murderer's perspective.
-After witnessing his older sister have sex, Michael Myers stabs her to death in a highly unsettling sequence.
+After witnessing his older sister having sex, Michael Myers stabs her to death in a highly unsettling sequence.
 He spends the next 15 years in an asylum under the supervision of Dr. Loomis (Donald Pleasence).

 Then we are introduced to Laurie (Jamie Lee Curtis), a shy and intelligent High School student starting her day.
 She gets teased by her friends for not going out with boys, she's content to make money from babysitting.
 As the day unfolds she senses Laurie thinks she is being followed.
 Her friends tease her about imagining men following her, yet for mysterious reasons Michael has fixated on Laurie

 Carpenter's portrait of everyday life in the town tightens the tension, as laconic cops and store owners go about their business.
 They are not prepared for the threat of Michael.
 Laurie is one of the few awoke people in the town.
 Everyone from her parents, friends, even the kids are distracted by the routine of everyday life (and Halloween).
-Laurie's not the "typical" teenager, she's observant and ponders the world around her, essential survival skills for a slasher movie.
+Laurie's not the typical teenager, she's observant and ponders the world around her, essential survival skills for a slasher movie.

 I like the interpretation of Michael being a total black void, a primal creation of unbridled rage.
 Nick Castle plays him with a child like disposition, yet monstrous in his actions.
 The ultimate boogeyman.
 There's enough left unexplained to allow a parlor game to on for hours as to the roots of Michael's rage: Freudian, Biological, Marxist, Feminist, or Theological.